The Language of the Journey

 Thali

-A complete meal served as a constellation of small dishes around a central platter — each region's thali a map of its cuisine, from Rajasthani dal-baati to Kerala's banana-leaf spread.
+A complete meal served as a set of small dishes arranged around a central plate.

 Tharavad